Notification on emergency preparedness

 In the event of an emergency or man-made problem such as a water main break that would prevent a school from safely operating, school principals working in tandem with the complex area superintendents make the call about whether a school needs to be closed.

-In the event of large-scale events such as a hurricane, the state office works with its partners in state and county Civil Defense to make a determination on school closures.
-Many school campuses are designated emergency shelters; that activation is initiated by counties in consultation with state Civil Defense.
-Learn more about emergency preparedness in Hawaii via the Hawaii Emergency Management Agency.
+In the event of large-scale events such as a hurricane, the state office works with its partners in state and county Emergency Management Agency to make a determination on school closures.
+Many school campuses are designated emergency shelters; that activation is initiated by counties in consultation with state Emergency Management Agency.
+Learn more about emergency preparedness in Hawaii via the Hawaii Emergency Management Agency (HI-EMA).
 Connect with your county's emergency response resources and information below:

 All schools conduct the following required drills: